Fazlul-karim/smartEdu/README.md

 # README.md
-‘SmartEdu’ is an  online learning  platform based in Kuala Lumpur, Malaysia.
+‘SmartEdu’ is an  e-learning  platform based in Kuala Lumpur, Malaysia.

              **Prepared By Group-2**